 - Check your home for any belongings the packing crew may have missed—before they leave.

 - Anything left behind in the attic, garden, garage or basement?

-- Are the water heater, main power and gas connections turned off?
+- Is the water heater, main power and gas connections turned off?

 - If possible, turn off air conditioners.
 Use them only when necessary during the packing.

-- Furniture kept in a cooled climate, may condensate when exposed to hot air.
+- Furniture kept in a cooling climate, may condensate when exposed to hot air.

-- Allowing your furniture to adapt to the warm air.
+- Allow, your furniture to adapt to the warm air.
 Can be helpful, by eliminating moisture problems during transit.

 - Dispose of all remaining flammables, dangerous, or hazardous.

 - Throw or give away bottles of nail polish, and liquids in glass bottles.